Warrior Care Network: Boston, MA

-The Red Sox Foundation and Massachusetts General Hospital Home Base Program was chosen to provide a PTSD treatment center in the northeast United States.
+The Red Sox Foundation and Massachusetts General Hospital Home Base Program were chosen to provide a PTSD treatment center in the northeast United States.
 Home Base joined the Warrior Care Network in 2015 and was slated to move into a building in the Navy Yard in Charlestown under the leadership of executive director Jack Hammond and chief operating officer Mike Allard.
 In September 2018, Home Base opened the National Center of Excellence in Charlestown, Massachusetts, to further assist veterans.

 Home Base provided care to more than 1,600 clients in 2021, and about 400 veterans and service members go through the intensive program each year.
 The program includes daily group and individual therapy, as well as holistic classes such as tai chi, yoga, nutrition, and fitness.
+Veterans participate in group therapy with 10-12 people who have experienced similar situations.
+Patients receive about 70 hours of care, which equals about a year's worth of therapy in two weeks.
+Veterans also learn how to identify warning signs for suicidal thoughts, and how to follow a safety plan.
 All services, even those not covered by insurance, are free.

 Researchers at Home Base and Harvard University are working with the social network RallyPoint to more accurately predict suicide risk among service members using machine learning.

 Chicago, IL

 Rush University Medical Center began the Road Home Program in 2014 to treat veterans and family members affected by PTSD and TBI related to military service.
-The program also provides specialized treatment tracks for veterans experiencing PTSD secondary to combat and military trauma.
+The program provides evidence-based treatment including cognitive processing therapy (CPT) and prolonged exposure (PE).
+CPT is recommended as a front-line treatment for PTSD.
+CPT has significant support for treating veterans with PTSD.
+The approach helps people develop more appropriate accommodated beliefs, which results in a changed emotional response and a reduction of PTSD symptoms.
+As of 2022, thousands of veterans have traveled from all over the country to receive care since Road Home started.

 In 2015, Rush received a grant for $15 million from Wounded Warrior Project to develop its outpatient evaluation and treatment program and become part of the Warrior Care Network.
 Wounded Warrior Project also promised to match $2 to every $1 raised by Rush to develop its program, up to $2.5 million per year.

+In 2018, Wounded Warrior Project donated $45 million to Rush University Medical Center.
+It was the largest donation Rush UMC ever received, and helped 5,000 veterans with PTSD receive free mental health care services.